qilingframework/rtfd.io/docs/ida.md

 ---
-title: Qiling Emulator Plugin For IDA Guide
+title: Guide to Qiling Emulator + IDA Pro
 ---

-### Qiling Emulator
+### Introduction

-Qiling Emulator is a Plugin for IDA Pro.
-It provides a way to enable IDA and [Qiling](https://github.com/qilingframework/qiling) to interact.
-In this way, IDA can debug binaries for multiple platforms and architectures.
+This a plugin for [IDA Pro](https://www.hex-rays.com/products/ida/).
+It enable IDA Pro and [Qiling](https://github.com/qilingframework/qiling) to interact with each other.
+In this way, IDA can debug, emulate and instrument binaries for multiple platforms and architectures from one single operation system.

-With the customized script, it takes the plugin to a new higher.
-Imagine you can add hooks at various levels anywhere, dynamic hotpatch on-the-fly running code, even the loaded library, working with IDA Pro's powerful disassembly and decompile ability.
-How a fantastic thing!
+With the customizable scripting ablity, it takes the plugin to higher level.
+Hooking codes and addresses, dynamic hotpatch on-the-fly, hijack loaded library, hijack syscall and other advanced API from Qiling Frame are able to perform within IDA Pro's powerful disassembly and decompile interface.

-All of these can be achieved on one computer, no remote debug server, no virtual machine.
+All of these can be achieved on one computer, no remote debug server or no virtual machine ever needed.

 ---